agungksidik/laravel9-inertiajs-reactjs-starter/README.md

     - [x] Register
     - [x] Google Sign in
 - [x] User Management
+- [x] Profile
-- [ ] Profile
+- [ ] Activity Log
 - [ ] Roles and Permissions

-See the [open issues](https://github.com/agungksidik/laravel9-inertia-react-starter/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/agungksidik/laravel9-inertiajs-reactjs-starter/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>